darshjshah06/Rock-Paper-Scissors-/README.md

-# Rock-Paper-Scissors- Games
+# Rock-Paper-Scissor- Games
-Games of Rock Paper Scissors, Ranging from different levels of difficulty and creativity
+Games of Rock Paper Scissor, Ranging from different levels of difficulty and creativity